ITU-BDSA2025-GROUP4/Chirp/docs/report.md

 Common to all of the workflows is that they need to Checkout this is done by Github's workflow `actions/checkout`.
 They also all need to setup dotnet environment.
 The Build and Test workflow is just a standard workflow, seen in [@fig:BuildTest], where it builds the program and then runs all of the test before clean.

 Compared to the others the Publish and release starts out with creating a release page on Github before it checkout and setup dotnet.
-Interestingly here it checks if the executable is for windows or not.
-If it is then it zips the file with 7z else it compresses and archives the file to a tar.gz file.
+It then zips the file with 7z.
 Seen in [@fig:PubRelease]

 The workflow to deploy to Azure seen in [@fig:AzureDeploy] is just the standard workflow given by Azure.
 Here it fist creates a build before uploading it to another job which then downloads it and logins to Azure to deploy it there.